chizo4/chizo4/README.md

 </h1>

 <p align="center">
-  I'm a second year Computer Science student at the  <a href="https://www.sheffield.ac.uk/">University of Sheffield</a>, who is enthusiastic about software engineering, machine learning and entrepreneurship.
-I combine my studies with a part-time software engineer work at <a href="https://thecurve.io/">The Curve</a>, and I am actively involved in a student-led <a href="https://www.linkedin.com/company/project-kestrel/mycompany/">Project Kestrel</a> where I develop the project's website.
-Additionally, I'm a big sports enthusiast and I've been a competitive swimmer for many years.
-I also love jump roping, doing calisthenics and watching F1 races!
+  I'm a second year Computer Science student at the  <a href="https://www.sheffield.ac.uk/">University of Sheffield</a>, who is enthusiastic about software engineering, machine learning, entrepreneurship and science.
+I combine my studies with a part-time software engineering job at <a href="https://thecurve.io/">The Curve</a>, and I am actively involved in a student-led <a href="https://www.linkedin.com/company/project-kestrel/mycompany/">Project Kestrel</a> where I develop the project's website.
+I'm a big sports enthusiast and I actually used to be a competitive swimmer for many years.
+In addition to this, I love jump roping, calisthenics, weekend projects (especially in Python) and watching F1 races!
 </p>

 <div align="center">